Bedrock-OSS/regolith-docs/docs/project-configuration/project-config-file.md

 (filter-definitions)=
 #### filterDefinitions
-Filter definitions is mostly managed by Regolith itself.
+Filter definitions field is mostly managed by Regolith itself.
 It contains a list of the filters used in the project.
 Every time you run the `regolith install` command, Regolith will add a new filter to this list with its version and URL.

 The only time you should manually edit this field is when you want create a {ref}`local filter<local-filters>`.